scaleway/scaleway-sdk-js/README.md

 This SDK enables you to interact with Scaleway APIs.

 **⚠️  Notes:**
-* The project is in alpha, but should be fairly stable.
+* The project is in beta, but should be fairly stable.
 * SDK only works from a node.js runtime, browser calls aren't supported yet.

 **🔗  Important links:**